AVTpepper/project1_history_website/README.md

 ### __Features left to Implement__
 - In the future I would like to add a feature where different types of tours could be viewed.
 For exmaple: self-guided tour, museum + guided tour, guided tour, group tour, all-inclusive tour, etc.
 - More responsive design for larger screens.
+- I got a suggestion to add a "burger menu" for my navigation bar, but I quiete like how my navigation bar looks on mobile view.
+So this feature is still a maybe until I am further convinced.
 ---

 ## __Testing__